 - Are fences and gates in good condition and working order?

-- Are sidewalks surrounding the property in good shape and not a danger to walk over?
+- Is the driveway and sidewalks surrounding the property in good shape and not a danger to walk over?

 - Is there wood and miscellaneous trash stored under the structure, in the basement, in the attic, or in the garage creating a rodent haven and health hazard?

 - Is there a smoke detector in each residential unit of the dwelling?
 Is there a minimum of one smoke detector per floor?
 Is there one smoke detector in each bedroom?